wexeis/Documentation/04_Challenges/HTML/html_challenge.md

 * Uses 3 formatting types.
 * Atleast one image that should contain the alt attribute.

-When completed push your file to the submission folder on github.
+When completed push your file to github.

 * On verification you will get 3x 🔑